wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/proof-of-nickname-ownership.md

 # Proof of nickname ownership

 To prevent phishing attacks, each ``nickname record`` contains a ``claim of nickname ownership``.
 This claim must be verified before the nickname is used.
-This may be executed in a batch, and the result may be cached.
+This may be executed in a batch, while building an index.
+The index may include a verification history.

 There are a lot of ``claim types``, each with his own procedures to create and verify a claim.
 Some of those procedures use a hash function (algo to be defined)

 ## social media account names
-Rating: easy, popular, practial, without costs
+easy, popular, practial, without costs

 It is easy to register any social media account name as a ocawan handle, if the system allows to either ...
 - to publish a text message containing the wallet address hash, get a permanent link pointing to this message and put this link into the ownership claim.